MasayukiNagai/Kinetics-Games/README.md

 * When a reaction happens, a drawn ball is replaced by ball of the opposite color taken from stock

 ## How to run
-You can launch the learning module from R using the Shiny package by typing
+You can launch the learning module from R using the Shiny package.
 Run the following command in the R console:

 ```R